 Sphynx are also prone to getting watery eyes, as they can catch colds very easily.
 An ointment I use to clear up any eye problems is "Terramycin" as well as "Neomycin and Polymyxin B Sulfates," which can also be bought on Amazon.
 It is not uncommon for them to have watery eyes, so those 2 are good remedies.
 If your kitten however has an eye infection that lasts for more than 3 days without any improvement from the two, then it is very important to see the vet because it is possible for some eye infections to be bad enough to cause blindness.
 Your vet will provide antibiotic eye drops to clear up any infection.
 If your kitty does ever catch a cold, a round of "Clavamox" or "Amoxicilin" will clear up any problems, such as a stuffy nose, which can be requested from your vet.
 From experience, I've found that "Clavamox" works better than "Amoxicilin".
 But if you can get "Doxycycline," even better.
 Also note that an oral antibiotic usually works better on sphynx than an antibiotic shot.
 To keep your pet warm to prevent colds, it is vital to have a heater in your kitten's bed, and even turned on in the house.
 I keep the "Sunbeam 731-500 Heating Pad with UltraHeat Technology" in my cats' beds on at all times to keep them warm, which can be bought on Amazon as the rest of the products I've recommended, and it doesn't automatically turn off, like many heaters.
+You can also wrap it in a blanket to prevent direct heat from touching the kitten's skin.
 I find that it is easiest to keep these heating pads in a cat cube; plus they love these kinds of beds!
 Keeping your kitten dressed to prevent any sicknesses is also important, especially during the wintertime.
-Many sweaters for kittens can be found on eBay.
+Many sweaters for kittens can be found on eBay or Amazon.